yjjnls/napi-emscripten/README.md

 *   As function argument: unwrap from the napi_value to get `cv::Mat`.
 *   As return type: create a napi instance containing `cv::Mat` the c++ returned.

-#### value_object
+##### value_object
-Registered value_objects are also defined as napi class type in the generated file, but they represent js objects.
+Registered value_objects are also defined as napi class type in the warpping code, but they represent js objects.

 For example, a class named `object_Range` is corresponding to `cv::Range`.
 And it's almostly the same as register classes.
 *   Prefix 'object_' means this c++ class is a object type in js.